HuynhTanPhatT/Hotel-Data-Analysis-Occupancy-Room-Allocation-Optimization/README.md

 ## III> Room Management | Room Allocation & Right-Selling Time
 <img width="1295" height="727" alt="image" src="https://github.com/user-attachments/assets/a3798b14-121f-49a4-a5d2-007ec6f3c9b8" />

+- The hotel operates 200 rooms per day, but allocation and selling-time utilization are ineffective.
-- The allocation for selling time in seasonality of each room is not effiective and currently the hotel is facing an issue: maintaining a large number of unsold rooms generates high fixed costs to keep them operational and lost revenue from unoccupied rooms.
-These inefficiencies come from three custom measures: **Unsold**, **Bad Performance**, **Potential Revenue Loss**.
+    - Maintaining a large number of unsold rooms generates high fixed costs to keep them operational
+    - Revenue loss from unoccupied rooms over two years and lost revenue from unoccupied rooms

+- These inefficiencies come from three custom measures: **Unsold**, **Bad Performance**, **Potential Revenue Loss**.
-    - **572** Unsold cases recorded over two years, resulting to **$65M** in `lost revenue from unoccupied rooms` -> From 02/2023 -> 02/2025, **Net Revenue** was only ~$10M compared to the ~$65M in potential revenue loss.
+    - **572** Unsold cases recorded over two years, resulting to **$65M** in `lost revenue from unoccupied rooms` -> (02/2023-02/2025) **Net Revenue** was only ~$10M compared to the ~$65M in potential revenue loss.
-    - **1.547** cases of underperforming rooms, where Occupancy Rate (%OR) were lower than the target.
+    - **1.547** cases of underperforming cases, where Occupancy Rate (%OR) were lower than the target.
     - Only **849** cases achieved good performance

-=> **`The hotel operates too many (200) rooms/per day, but room utilization efficiency is extremely poor.`**
+- **`Why did it happen ?`**:
+    -

-- Hotel resources have remained underutilized for two consecutive years (Unsold 2023 + 2024).
+=>🚩 Hotel resources have remained underutilized for two consecutive years (Unsold 2023 + 2024).
 As a result, strong revenue from booked rooms cannot offset this inefficiency, preventing the hotel from reaching desired profitability levels.

+# Recommendations

+1. Room Allocation & Selling Timing
-- A ranking chart (score 0-100) was created to identify the Top 10 `underperforming rooms`, based on the three measures above.
+  - Short-term action: A ranking chart (score 0-100) was created to identify the Top 10 `underperforming rooms`, based on the three measures above.
 By prioritizing these Top 10, **unsold cases** could be reduced by ~10% -> short-term solution.
--
+  - Long-term action:

-# Recommendations

-# Conclusion